Soka Gakkai International

 I had been concerned about the fact that the position wouldn't be able to pay me what I wanted, but here were people working for others for no pay at all.
 What kind of contribution, I wondered, was I willing to make?

 In December 1996 I took early retirement from the city and started my new job as the task force legal director.
 My specific responsibility was to develop and maintain relationships with seven homeless people who were plaintiffs in a federal lawsuit against the city.
 This meant visiting them where they lived--under bridges, in abandoned buildings, in shelters.
 Developing friendships with them was no simple thing.
 It was not something that I could accomplish with an arrogant or superficial attitude.
 Just being able to tolerate the environment required a journey within myself and a reevaluation of my fundamental attitude.
 Also, I mistakenly assumed that, because of my education, titles and position, I would be welcomed by all.
-Early on, however, it was made very clear to me that no one cared how much I knew; instead, they were more concerned with how much I cared about their individual lives.
+Early on, however, it was made very clear to me that no one cared how much I knew; instead, they were more concerned with how much I cared about their individual lives. related article Triumph Over Discrimination by Makiko Fujiwara, Japan Makiko Fujiwara joined the Soka Gakkai in 1961.
+Her husband, Tetsukyu, a second-generation Korean resident in Japan and his mother became members of the Soka Gakkai in 1953 after hearing about Buddhist teachings related to equality and the meaning of life.

 My perspective on life was undergoing a major change.
 SGI President Ikeda has often said that it is those who have suffered the most who have the greatest right to happiness.
 I began to see that it is those who have been deprived of the most precious things in life--love, support, shelter--who truly understand and can teach us the value of these things.